Questions and Answers about

 A hybrid 12/24 system has a center tap in the battery bank, so there are two 12 volt and one 24 volt feeds.
 The loads on the two 12 volt sides should be balanced, so the batteries are used equally.

-Well pumps often have to be run at a higher voltage.
+A. Well pumps often have to be run at a higher voltage.
 This can be done with a separate system for the well pump.
-Since well pumps create a lot of dirty electricity, it may be a good idea to run it on a separate electrical system anyway.
+Since well pumps create a lot of dirty electricity, it is a good idea to run it on a separate electrical system anyway.
 If possible, the well should not be next to the house.

 Another option is to install a water tank and then run the pump from solar panels, a wind generator or an engine generator, with no battery.